johnfergusonNUIG/combination_estimator/index.md

 ##  est_fixedeffect
-Fixed-bias meta analysis (from 3.1).
-The estimate for the randomized trials is calculated using a fixed effects meta analysis.
+Fixed-bias meta analysis (from Section 3.1 of manuscript).

 Parameters:
 * est\_rt: treatment effect vector from collection of randomized trials